matildeec/ProLiFIC/README.md

   Metadata for each legislative case (one row per law), including title, publication dates, institutional context, and summaries.

 - **`ProLiFIC_event_log.csv`**
-  A procedural event log detailing the legislative trajectory of each case: timestamps, actions, committees, and actors involved.
+  A procedural event log detailing the legislative trajectory of each case: timestamps, activities, and actors (committees, chambers) involved.

 - **`ProLiFIC_EDA.ipynb`**
   A Jupyter notebook for exploratory data analysis of the ProLiFIC dataset.
 It includes loading and merging metadata with event logs, parsing timestamps, generating descriptive statistics, calculating case durations, and producing visualizations to support process mining and institutional research.